-NOTE: See separate Using 3D in Mirage manual provided for more information.
+NOTE: For more information, refer to separate Using 3D in Mirage manual provided.

 3D STEREO SYNC SELECT

 - Define which of the Mirage 3D Stereo Sync Cable's input connecters is routed from your server.
 Use only if the cable is present.